changhc/blog/_posts/2021-08-10-lyon-restaurants.md

 #### Main: Quenelle Lyonnaise au Brochet, sauce Homardine, Riz Pilaf

 [Quenelle](https://en.wikipedia.org/wiki/Quenelle) is a dish with fish (but there was no taste of fish) with fluffy texture.
 It is always served with sauce, while restaurants might decide to serve with different kinds of sauce.
 The whole iron plate was baked and served directly, so the waitress couldn't have tried harder telling me not to touch the iron plate.
 Most of the taste of this dish came from the sauce (the quenelle "cake" itself only had a slight flavour).
 One can also have this dish with bread (served for free).
-The bread in this bouchon was nice (at least for me).
+The bread in this bouchon was nice (at least to me.)

 <figure>
 	<img src="{{ "/assets/img/lyon-restaurant/Quenelle.jpg" | prepend: site.url }}" width="600px" alt="">